whizbuzzer/whizbuzzer/README.md

 - 👋 Hello there, I am Aniket N Prabhu aka @whizbuzzer
-- 👀 I’m interested in Robotics, Control systems design, Reinforcement Learning, DNNs, Machine Learning and Computer Vision
+- 👀 I’m interested in Robotics, Control systems design, Reinforcement Learning, Computer Vision, DNNs and Machine Learning
 - 🌱 I have graduated with an M.S.
 Robotics and Autonomous Systems degree from Arizona State University, Tempe
 - 💞️ I’m looking to collaborate on C++/Python/ROS/MATLAB/Simulink
 - 📫 You can reach me at RoboAniket@gmail.com